Picture Hexagon

 Aim

-The Research Unit takes this challenge as a starting point and proposes to focus on the users of global health technologies.
+The Research Unit focuses on the users of global health technologies.
 Putting users (end users, regulatory, governmental, commercial) center stage will allow to close the gap between the (imagined) potentials of novel technologies and the particularities of different contexts of use.

 Overarching Research Questions